nssteinbrenner/puppet-web_server_nginx/README.md

 ### Usage

-You are required to replace the e-mail address and the DNS token in manifests/config.pp in order for it to work.
-Otherwise, the dynamic DNS script and the LetsEncrypt certificate generation will error out, causing the puppet run to stop.
-The DNS token can be acquired from duckdns.org.
+You are required to replace the e-mail address (in the letsencrypt class block), the $dns_token variable, and the $webserver_url variable in manifests/config.pp in order for it to work.
+Otherwise, the dynamic DNS script and the LetsEncrypt certificate generation will error out, causing the puppet run to stop. $dns_token and $webserver_url must be acquired from duckdns.org

+#### How to acquire $webserver_url from duckdns.org
+1. Login with your preferred method of authentication (e.g GitHub)
+ 2. There will be a box on the page that looks like "http://sub domain     .duckdns.org", replace subdomain with your desired name.
+ 3. Your $webserver_url will be nameyouentered.duckdns.org

+ #### How to acquire $dns_token from duckdns.org
+ 1. After acquiring a $webserver_url and logging in, click "install" at the top.
+ 2. Select "linux cron" if it is not already selected.
+ 3. Underneath "first step - choose a domain.", click on the drop down box and select the domain from earlier.
+ 4. There will be blocks with commands inside, look for the block that starts with 'echo url="https://www.duckdns.org"'
+ 5. In that block, look for "&token".
+The $dns token will be the character between "&token" and "&ip="

+ #### Replacing $dns_token, $webserver_url, and the email in config.pp
+1. Open config.pp in your editor of choice and replace 'sparkswebserver.duckdns.org' with 'yourdomain.duckdns.org' (depending on what domain you have).
+2. Then, replace $dns_token = 'redacted' with $dns_token = 'yourdnstoken'
+3. Afterwards, go down to the block that says class { ::letsencrypt:, find 'email =>' and replace 'redacted' with 'youremail@domain.com'

+#### Install
+The module is called web_server, so put the directories in this repository in a modules directory inside of your puppet module path called web_server.
+For example, /etc/puppetlabs/code/environments/production/modules/web_server.
+You can find your module path by typing 'puppet config print modulepath'.
+Then, in your environment manifests directory (e.g /etc/puppetlabs/code/enviroments/production/manifests), edit site.pp and include the following:

+    resources { 'firewall':
+        purge => true,
+    }
+    node 'yourpuppetnode.puppet.com' {
+        include web_server
+    }
+Replace 'yourpuppetnode.puppet.com' with the node you'd like to run this on.

+NOTE: If you do not change $webserver_url, $dns_token and the letsencrypt e-mail, the puppet run will error out due to a failure in configuring dynamic dns and letsencrypt.

 ### What it configures
 DuckDNS for dynamic DNS configuration.